 If you are demonstrably facing financial hardship brought about by the pandemic – for example because you have lost your part-time job and you have so far been unable to find any other part-time employment – you can obtain an allowance of 100-500 € a month from the government via the student service organisation (STW) that is responsible for your higher education institution.

-You can submit applications for the months of June, July and August 2020, although a new application is required for each month.
 The level of the allowance depends on pandemic-related, individual needs and is calculated as follows:

 Less than 100.00 €